 ABOUT REVEALED

 Revealed: New and Emerging WA Aboriginal Artists celebrates the diversity, talent and passion of Aboriginal art practice in Western Australia.
-Established in 2008, this annual program brings together Aboriginal art centres and independent artists from across the state to Perth for an exhibition, art market, professional development program and more.
+Established in 2008, this annual program brings together Aboriginal art centres and independent artists from across the state to Boorloo (Perth) for an art market, exhibition, professional development program and more.

-Revealed provides a significant platform for Aboriginal artists to celebrate their identity, share their stories and connect with new audiences, with 100% of artwork sales directly supporting artists and their communities.
+Revealed provides a significant platform for Aboriginal artists to celebrate their identity, share their stories and connect with new audiences, with proceeds from artwork sales directly supporting artists and their communities.

-Since 2023, Revealed is proudly Aboriginal and Torres Strait Islander-led and governed, delivered under the custodianship of the Aboriginal Art Centre Hub WA (AACHWA) – the peak advocacy and resource body for Aboriginal art centres in the state.
+Since 2023, Revealed has been proudly Aboriginal and Torres Strait Islander-led and governed, delivered under the custodianship of the Aboriginal Art Centre Hub of WA (AACHWA) – the peak advocacy and resource body for Aboriginal art centres in the state.

 As the only program of its kind in WA, Revealed has grown into an unmissable event on the national arts calendar.